Find a Lender-Approved Local Conveyancer in Houghton Le Spring

 Commercial Conveyancing solicitors in Houghton Le Spring regulated by the SRA

-The list below is a non-comprehensive list of solicitors in Houghton Le Spring practicing in commercial conveyancing in Houghton Le Spring.
-This will likely include advice on commercial leases including all matters relating to landlord and tenant law
+The list below is a non-comprehensive list of solicitors in Houghton Le Spring with expertise in commercial conveyancing in Houghton Le Spring.
+This could include advice on buying or selling a shop, pub, restaurant, office, retail unit

 • Sherwood-smith Tilley & Co, Britannic Chambers, Po Box 4, 92/94 Newbottle Street, Houghton Le Spring, Tyne and Wear, DH4 4AJ